What is Expressive Arts Therapy ?

-Types of Expressive Art Therapy
+What are Types of Expressive Art Therapy?

 There are many varied types of expressive arts therapy including dance, music, visual art, drama, psychodrama, writing therapy, horticultural therapy and many others.
 Dance therapy relies on the premise that dance movements are connected to emotions.
 Dance and movement therapy uses dance movement to express emotion to help clients deal with mental, physical, behavioral and other issues.